 In August 2022, we reduced our workforce by approximately 20% across all areas of our company, including members of management.
 In November 2023, we further reduced our workforce by approximately 30%.
 In January 2024, we announced another reduction of our workforce by approximately 25%.
+In January 2025, we announced another reduction of our workforce by approximately 50%, retaining approximately 35 employees essential to executing on our strategic priorities.
 The reductions in force reflect a prioritization around key research and development programs and the reduction of our expense profile.
 We may not realize, in full or in part, the anticipated benefits, savings and improvements in our cost structure from our restructuring efforts due to unforeseen difficulties, delays or unexpected costs.
 If we are unable to realize the expected operational efficiencies and cost savings from restructuring, our operating results and financial condition would be adversely affected.
 We also cannot be certain that we will not have to undertake additional workforce reductions or restructuring activities in the future.
 Furthermore, our cost savings plan may be disruptive to our operations, which could affect our ability to generate product revenue.
-In addition, our workforce reductions could yield unanticipated consequences, such as attrition beyond planned staff reductions, or disruptions in our day-to-day operations.
-Our workforce reductions could also harm our ability to attract and retain qualified management, scientific, clinical, and manufacturing personnel who are critical to our business.
+In addition, our workforce reductions could also harm our ability to attract and retain qualified management, scientific, clinical, and manufacturing personnel who are critical to our business.
 Any failure to attract or retain qualified personnel could prevent us from successfully developing and commercializing our product candidates in the future, including tab-cel, if approved.